Of Commerce, Counsel & the Coin

 The new federal-efficiency office

-A new department is established with the stated purpose of reducing federal expenditure.
-Its operational effect is the consolidation of disparate federal datasets into a single queryable architecture, the contract for which is awarded to Palantir.
+A new department arrives with the stated purpose of reducing federal expenditure and the operational effect of consolidating disparate federal datasets into a single queryable architecture, under a contract awarded to Palantir.

 2025